odys-z/odys-z.github.io/sphinx/products/album/source/support/index.rst

 uploading finished, some images are not tagged because the server has no record of them.

 This will be correctly displayed when return to the picker after uploading finished.

+TODO: Chances are uploaded files can be resent for possiblly selected again before synchronization query is completed.